olets/zsh-abbr-v5-docs/docs/installation.md

 ## Plugin

-You can install zsh-abbr with a zsh plugin manager.
+You can install zsh-abbr with a zsh plugin manager, including those built into frameworks such as Oh-My-Zsh (OMZ) and prezto.
 Each has their own way of doing things.
 Read your package manager's documentation or the [zsh plugin manager plugin installation procedures gist](https://gist.github.com/olets/06009589d7887617e061481e22cf5a4a); Fig users can install zsh-abbr from [its page in the Fig plugin directory](https://fig.io/plugins/other/zsh-abbr_olets)

 After adding the plugin to the manager, it will be available in all new terminals.
 To use it in an already-open terminal, restart zsh in that terminal: